AguaClara/Textbook/Flocs_Fractals_and_Forces/FFF_Intro.rst

     The maximum floc size deceases rapidly as the density of the core particle increases.

 The maximum size of flocs that can be obtained with aluminum-based coagulants is thus limited due to the force of gravity.
-This has direct implications for the use of ballasted sand flocculation that uses micro-sand (size 40 - 150 µm) to increase the sedimentation velocity of the flocs.
+This has direct implications for the use of ballasted sand flocculation that uses micro-sand (size 40 - 150 µm) to increase the terminal velocity of the flocs.
 Equation :eq:`D_floc_of_bong` reveals that aluminum-based coagulants aren't strong enough to hold two micro-sand particles together.
 Ballasted sand flocculation requires additional polymers that increase the bond strength to create flocs around the micro-sand.

 Maximum Floc Terminal Velocity
 ==============================